wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/4-integration-microsoft-power-platform.md

 Power BI enables users to connect and transform data into accessible visualizations seamlessly.
 Measuring and tracking results is essential for teams to achieve their objectives.
 Users can visualize insights with Power BI in Teams and discuss data effortlessly to enable data-driven decisions.

-The followings are examples to use Power BI in Microsoft Teams:
+The following are examples to use Power BI in Microsoft Teams:

 - Create Power BI tab in Teams to make data-driven decisions quickly.